monkeyK1n9/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody is a script that gives execute permission to everybody 8-james_bond is a script to only permit others 9-John_Doe is a script for special permission on hello
+7-everybody is a script that gives execute permission to everybody 8-james_bond is a script to only permit others 9-John_Doe is a script for special permission on hello 10-mirror_permissions is a script to replicate permission of a file